jasonmorita/fish-git-function/README.md

 Be sure to replace all the dirs and branchnames with your stuff.

+Obviously I am on a Mac with CodeKit and sometimes if it's open when you pull, it recompiles LESS or what have you and things get confusing.
+So this closes it and then opens it back up at the end.

 ### Usage:

 gititon "your descriptive commit message here"